Skip to main content

 • Depo-Provera®, a Pfizer product commonly known as the birth control shot, is an injectable contraceptive that has put American women at increased risk for latent intracranial brain tumors of the meninges.

 • Drug companies have a “duty to inform” consumers of unseen risks.
-By omitting known risks of injury from patient labeling, the manufacturer’s duty to warn has been breached.
+By omitting known risks of injury from patient labeling, the manufacturer breaches the duty to warn.

 • Depo-Provera® warning labels in European countries have been updated with the warning of potential risks of meningioma tumors.
 Pfizer, however, has not updated U.S. labels to reflect the potential risk of meningioma tumors.